nwheels-io/NWheels/README.md

 NWheels:|Software vendors:
 ---|---
 Implements industrial-strength architectures that support all aspects of ALM, and are ready to be hosted on premises or on cloud.
 Supplies application developers with full-stack concise programming models, abstracted from concrete technology stacks.|Implement application requirements in C# on top of NWheels programming models, including UI apps, microservices, communication endpoints, data persistence schemas, and more.
-Supples flexible building blocks for common problem domains, which have field-proven design patterns.
+Supplies flexible building blocks for common problem domains, which have field-proven design patterns.
 Such domains include: application security, e-commerce, CRM, booking, and many more.|Reuse domain building blocks, extend and adjust them according to application requirements.
 Avoid reinvention of the wheel.
-Supplies pluggable adapters to concrete technology stacks, including databases, messaging middleware, UI platforms, DevOps infrastructure, etc|Pick ready technology stacks to plug in, according to application requirements.
-Save on technology learning curve, beginner's mistakes, and experts hiring.
-Afford changes in technology choices.
+Supplies pluggable adapters to concrete technology stacks, including databases, messaging middleware, UI platforms, DevOps infrastructure, and more.
+Adapters generate implementations of application programming models on top of corresponding technologies, languages, and frameworks.
+Adapters also include required backend services and products into automated deployments.|Pick ready technology stacks to plug in, according to application requirements.
+Save on technology learning curve and beginner's mistakes, or technology expert services.
+Easily afford changes in technology choices.

 # Demo